IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 # Publisher Integration Guide (Standard)

 This guide covers integration steps for publishers with web assets who would like to generate identity tokens utilizing UID2 for the bid stream.
-This guide focuses on publishers who would like to integrate directly with UID2 to create and manage tokens rather than integrate with UID2-enabled single-sign-on or identity providers.
+This guide is intended for publishers who would like to integrate directly with UID2 to create and manage tokens rather than integrate with UID2-enabled single-sign-on or identity providers.

 * [Integration Steps](#integration-steps)
 * [FAQs](#faqs)

 For custom integration scenarios for app developers and CTV broadcasters, see [Publisher Integration Guide (Custom)](./custom-publisher-integration.md).
+For the  SDK overview and API reference, see the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md).

 ## Integration Steps